OphelieThomas33/mercadonaFront/README.md

 Run `ng build --configuration=production` to build the project with environment.prod.ts file.
 The build artifacts will be stored in the `dist/` directory.

+### Security

+For security reasons, it is advisable to install an SSL certificate with your site.
+The SSL certificate allows secure browsing (https).

 ## Instructions for use

 A “manuel-utilisation-site-mercadona” file written in French is attached to this project to help you manage the front office and back office of this site.

+## Optimizations

+List of upcoming optimizations :
+- Display new product first
+- Customize error messages according to error codes
+- Refactor code with more typing
+- More comments in the code

+## Future developments

+Here is the list of upcoming changes :
+- Back-office : modify product
+- Back-office : delete product
+- Front-office : sort the products on the promotion page by category
+- Front-office : get a page with product details